n4demo/learn-helm-to-deploy-to-AKS/README.md

 7. What does nindent 4 mean?

 8. now perform a test to see how Helm merges all the manifest files within the templates folder with values from the (empty) values file.
-Create a new template call MYNAME using the chart MYNAME we created earlier. e.g helm template [NAME] [CHART] [flags] Review the trace output.
+Create a new template call MYNAME using the chart MYNAME we created earlier. e.g *helm template [NAME] [CHART] [flags]* Review the trace output.

 ```
 helm template MYNAME MYNAME --namespace=MYNAME --create-namespace
 ```

-9. Now let's deploy this application to our Kubernetes cluster in the example-app namespace: helm install [NAME] [CHART] [flags].
+9. Now let's deploy this application to our Kubernetes cluster in the MYNAME namespace: *helm install [NAME] [CHART] [flags]*

 ```
 clear